material-components/material-components-web/packages/mdc-textfield/helper-text/README.md

 ```

 > _NOTE: You should not put `aria-describedby` on validation messages.
 These should not be read by screen readers until
-they become visible, which is after the user leaves the text field.
+they become visible, which is after the user leaves the text field if the text field value is invalid.

 When using our vanilla JS component, if the browser sees that the input element has an `aria-controls`
 attribute, it will look for an element with the id specified and treat it as the text field's helper